Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: PJDespa / Wikimedia Commons

 Liège, a lively city in the Wallonia region of Belgium, is French-speaking and situated along the Meuse River.
-It is known for its vibrant markets, diverse architecture, and cultural venues, offering a unique experience compared to those of Bruges or Ghent.
+It is known for its vibrant markets, diverse architecture, and cultural venues which offer a unique experience compared to those of Bruges or Ghent.
 The iconic Montagne de Bueren, a staircase with 374 steps, provides panoramic views of the city to visitors.
 The Old Town lies beneath the Palace of the Prince-Bishops, accompanied by several museums such as La Boverie and the Curtius Museum.
-Additionally, the Sunday market along the Meuse is considered one of the largest markets in Europe.
+The Sunday market along the Meuse is considered one of the largest markets in Europe.

 Distance From The Netherlands: 2.5 – 3 hours by car/train from Amsterdam